 If you’re visiting the Gold Coast and want to see the best waterfalls in the region, you have come to the right place.
 I have personally taken the time to visit as many Gold Coast waterfalls as possible.
-After critiquing each Gold Coast waterfall using my highly skilled expertise, I have come up with a comprehensive list of my favourites.
-A life of chasing waterfalls was meant for me (where can I apply for this job?)
+After critiquing each Gold Coast waterfall, I have come up with a comprehensive list of my favourites.
+These are Gold Coasts best waterfalls.

 Purling Brook Falls